Kiki-Bouba-Team/niri-switch/README.md

 And the app is ready to run.

+You can bind this command to any key combination, `Alt+Tab` is just an example.

 ## Options

-You can optionally add `--workspace` option to `niri-switch` to limit listed windows to active workspace.
+You can optionally add `--workspace` option to `niri-switch` command to limit listed windows to only those from the active workspace.
+By default all windows from all workspaces are listed.

+## Configuration

+You can customize the style by editing the `src/gui/style.css` file.
+As of now any edits require running program installation again.

+To examine the CSS classes and the widget hierarchy you can run this program with debug flags: `GTK_DEBUG=interactive niri-switch` and play around in the inspector.

+GTK supports only a specific subset of CSS properties, you can learn more about it in GTK [documentation](https://docs.gtk.org/gtk4/css-properties.html).

 ## Todo

-- List all windows from workspace (**DONE**)
+- List all windows from workspaces (**DONE**)
 - Change focus to chosen window (**DONE**)
 - GUI for selecting the focused window (**DONE**)
 - Order windows by the time it was last focused
-- Allow for GUI customization
+- Allow for GUI customization (**DONE**)

 Optionally:
 - Daemonize this service and listen for all changes in focus, so that timestamps are always accurate and not based on the changes made by this program alone.